Comcast/cmb/README.txt

 --------------------------------------------------------------------------------------------

-If you have any questions or comments please go to our user forum at https://groups.google.com/forum/#!forum/cmb-user-forum
+If you have any questions or comments please go to our user forum at

+https://groups.google.com/forum/#!forum/cmb-user-forum

 --------------------------------------------------------------------------------------------
 - Binaries for Download
 --------------------------------------------------------------------------------------------

-If you do not want to build from source you can download the latest build.
-Note that our download page has moved.
-You can now find the latest build (currently 2.2.12) here:
+If you do not want to build from source you can download the latest stable build here:

 http://cmbdownloads.s3-website-us-west-1.amazonaws.com/

 --------------------------------------------------------------------------------------------
-- Quick Tutorial
+- Brief Tutorial
 --------------------------------------------------------------------------------------------

 CMB consists of two separate services, CQS and CNS.
 CQS offers queuing services while CNS offers publish / subscribe notification services.
 Both services are API-compatible with Amazon Web Services SNS (Simple Notification Service) and SQS (Simple Queuing Service).
 CNS currently supports these protocols for subscribers: HTTP, CQS, SQS and email.
-CMB services are implemented with a Cassandra / Redis backend and are designed with high availability and horizontal scalability in mind.
+CMB services are implemented with a Cassandra / Redis backend and are designed for high availability and horizontal scalability.

 The most basic CMB system consists of one of each

- - CQS Service Endpoint (HTTP endpoint for CQS)
+ - CQS Service Endpoint (HTTP endpoint for CQS web service)
- - CNS Service Endpoint (HTTP endpoint for CNS)
+ - CNS Service Endpoint (HTTP endpoint for CNS web service)
- - CNS Publish Worker Node (required by CNS, used to distribute work)
+ - CNS Publish Worker (required by CNS, used to publish messages to endpoints)
  - Cassandra Ring (persistence layer, used by CNS and CQS)
- - Redis (caching layer, used by CQS)
+ - Sharded Redis (caching layer, used by CQS)

-For testing purposes all five components can be installed on a single host but a more serious installation would use separate hosts for each.
-Also, for scalability and availability you would want to add further CNS Publish Worker Nodes as well as Cassandra nodes and potentially even further Service Endpoints as well as Redis servers.
+For testing purposes all five components can be run on a single host in a single JVM but a production deployment typically uses separate hosts for each.

 For a detailed documentation of the CNS / CQS APIs please refer to the Amazon SNS / SQS specifications here: